 An examination of I and II Timothy and Titus with an emphasis on ministry in the life of the early church and the disciplines of being church in society.
+Prerequisite: BIBL101; BIBL104; BIBL249 or BIBL349; junior standing

 NT312B.
 James (3)